 - Tense and bulging fontanelle, which is the infant’s “soft spot” on the head

 - Abnormal sensations

 - Loss of muscle control

 - Increased or decreased muscle tone

-- Paralysis (unable to move part of all of the body)
+- Paralysis, which is being unable to move part or all of the body